ISISComputingGroup/ibex_user_manual/doc/device_specific/FZJ-Fermi-Chopper.rst

 The actual speed shown on the front panel of the chopper is shown in ``rpm``, but IBEX works in ``Hz``, therefore you can compare the two by multiplying/dividing by 60.
 If the front panel of the chopper also shows the same issue with a stuck speed, then it is likely a mechanical problem - e.g. a broken speed sensor - consult with the chopper team.

-Unrealistic Valules / Values in GUI do not match value on device
+Unrealistic Values / Values in GUI do not match value on device
 ----------------------------------------------------------------

-To reolve this, the chopper team will be required to power-cycle the controller after carefully checking the chopper is at rest.
+To resolve this, the chopper team will be required to power-cycle the controller after carefully checking the chopper is at rest.